CASFRI/CASFRI/docs/specifications/README.md

 A SINGLE_LAYERED stand has stem heights that do not vary significantly and the vegetation has only one main canopy layer.

-**Original documentation**:
-`A MULTI_LAYERED stand can have several distinct layers and each layer is significant, has a distinct height difference, and is evenly distributed.
+A MULTI_LAYERED stand can have several distinct forest layers and each layer is significant, has a distinct height difference, and is evenly distributed.
 Generally the layers are intermixed and when viewed vertically, one layer is above the other.
-Layers can be treed or non-treed.
-Up to 9 layers are allowed; most inventories recognize only one or two layers.
-The largest number of layers recognized is in the British Columbia VRI with 9 followed by Saskatchewan SFVI with 7 and Manitoba FLI with 5.
-Each layer is assigned an independent description with the tallest layer described in the upper portion of the label.
-The number of layers and a ranking of the layers can also be assigned.
-Some inventories (e.g. Saskatchewan UTM, Quebec TIE, Prince Edward Island, and Nova Scotia) can imply that a second layer exists; however, the second layer is not described or only a species type is indicated.`

-**Proposed new documentation**
-A MULTI_LAYERED stand can have several distinct layers and each layer is significant, has a distinct height difference, and is evenly distributed.
-Generally the layers are intermixed and when viewed vertically, one layer is above the other.
+We do not consider NFL layers to part of a MULTI-LAYERED stand structure in CASFRI due to the wide range of potential NFL types.
+For this reason, any polygon labelled MULTI-LAYERED must have at least 2 LYR layers.

 COMPLEX layered stands exhibit a high variation in tree heights.
 There is no single definitive forested layer as nearly all height classes (and frequently ages) are represented in the stand.
 The height is chosen from a stand midpoint usually followed by a height range.

-HORIZONTAL structure represents vegetated or non-vegetated land with two or more homogeneous strata located within other distinctly different homogeneous strata within the same polygon but the included strata are too small to map separately based on minimum polygon size rules.
+HORIZONTAL structure represents vegetated or non-vegetated land with two or more homogeneous strata located within other distinctly different homogeneous strata within the same polygon, but the included strata are too small to map separately based on minimum polygon size rules.
 This attribute is also used to identify multi-label polygons identified in biophysical inventories such as Wood Buffalo National Park and Prince Albert National Park.
 In Prince Albert National Park, there are 64 polygons with both horizontal and vertical structure.
 Since the schema cannot support both horizontal and vertical structure in a single polygon, the understory information for these were dropped.

 The detailed table for stand structure is presented in Appendix 3.

-If COMPLEX or HORIZONTAL stand structure is assigned in the source data, it is assigned the same value in CASFRI. **SINGLE_LAYERED and MULTI_LAYERED stand structure are assigned based on the number of canopy layers identified in the LYR table.
-If there is one layer, SINGLE_LAYERED is assigned, otherwise MULTI_LAYERED.**
+If COMPLEX or HORIZONTAL stand structure is assigned in the source data, it is assigned the same value in CASFRI.
+SINGLE_LAYERED and MULTI_LAYERED stand structure are assigned based on the number of canopy layers identified in the LYR table.
+If there is one layer, SINGLE_LAYERED is assigned, otherwise MULTI_LAYERED.

 | Values | Description |
 | :------------------- | :-------------- |